0xbirb/tierzero_entraid/README.md

 - The administrator's device ID must be manually added to the Conditional Access Policies with the Device-Filter
 - **Alternative approach**: Deploy a secured jump server solution, such as an Azure Virtual Desktop (AVD) deployment, to provide controlled access without individual device management

-**Process Summary**
-1. Temporarily remove the target role group from RMAU (requires Global Admin)
-2. Add the new administrator to the appropriate tier group
-3. For Tier-0: Add device ID to conditional access device filter OR provide access through secured jump server
-4. Re-add the role group to RMAU to restore protection

 ## Security Considerations